 The Collab Group of Colleges is pleased to have published its latest publication on the apprenticeship levy.
-In the document we set out our suggestions has published its latest paper on the apprenticeships levy.
-In this publication, they argue for the need of the right building blocks to make a great apprenticeship system.
+In this publication, we argue for the need of the right building blocks to make a great apprenticeship system.
 The paper focuses on three core areas: individuals, employers and providers.
 Respectively, each section discusses the cultural issues surrounding apprenticeships’ stigmatisation, the barriers of the levy system for employers and, the need for a regulatory framework that ensures good provision.
 Each matter is backed up by suggestions on how the apprenticeship system can be made a success.
 The aim of this paper is to show that working in partnership, can truly make apprenticeships great again.

 Follow this link to read the paper: http://collabgroup.co.uk/resources/making-apprenticeships-work-for-all